Trash...it goes IN the BIN!

 The Solid Waste Division proudly serves the City of Deltona residents by providing them with programs and services that effectively and efficiently manage municipal solid waste generated within the City of Deltona.

-chemicals cannot be recycled.
+recycled.
 Residential recycling is collected once a week on the same say as residential garbage collection.
 Residents should place their recycling bins near the curb prior to 6 a.m. the day of their pickup.
+To request a recycling bin, contact Waste Pro, (386)574-0778 or 1 (800) 640-6875.

-Bulky Item Collection: Residents with large household items for collection should call Waste Pro to schedule a pickup and find out if additional collection fees may be necessary.
+Bulky Item Collection: Residents with any item that is too big to go IN THE BIN on collection day should call Waste Pro to schedule a pickup, (386) 574-0723.
+Waste Pro will pickup one bulk item per scheduled pickup.
+Examples of "one" item include all the components of a bed (mattress, box spring, headboard and rails), a kitchen table and up to eight chairs, a three-piece sectional sofa, a dresser with a mirror.
+Each of these are counted as only one item.
 If the item is re-usable, please consider calling a charitable organization.
 Residents that throw huge piles of household goods in the right-of-way are in violation of City ordinances and may be subjected to solid waste fines.

 Construction Materials—Commercial, construction or demolition debris, such as fencing, floor tiles, etc. are not included in the City's solid waste collection services.
 However, residents may contract directly with Waste Pro for an additional pick up per month.